 Michael Jubinville, MPH

-Related Media: The DASH Diet
+Related Media: High Blood Pressure and the DASH Diet

 Hypertension is abnormally high blood pressure.
 High blood pressure puts extra strain on the heart, lungs, brain, and kidneys.